XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 rm -r /var/lib/rippled/db
 ```

 **Tip:** It is generally safe to delete the `rippled` databases, because any individual server can re-download ledger history from other servers in the XRP Ledger network.
-If you are using [clustering](clustering.html), be sure your servers each have a unique `[node_seed]` configured first; if not, servers may not be recognized as part of the cluster after you restart them.

 ## Online Delete is Less Than Ledger History